falcosecurity/libs/README.md

 ### Build kmod

 To build the kmod driver, you need your kernel headers installed.
-Again, checkout the Falco documentation for this step.
+Again, check out the Falco documentation for this step.
 Then it will be just a matter of running:
 ```bash
 make driver